lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 #### LSP4TokenSymbol

-A string representing the symbol for the token collection.
+A string representing the symbol for the token.

 The `LSP4TokenSymbol` data key is OPTIONAL.
 If this data key is present and used, the following requirements and recommendations apply: